supakitboon/Multi-Agent/README.md

 ## 🧠 How It Works

 Students upload a CSV file and chat with a Tutor Agent that:
-- Analyzes their dataset automatically
+- Analyzes their dataset automatically (deterministic or LLM-powered)
 - Asks Socratic questions to guide their thinking
 - Fact-checks claims students make about their data
 - Remembers previous sessions so learning can continue across logins
+- Persists chat history so students can revisit past conversations

 ---